mnehring820/codeRefactor/README.md

 ## Code Accessability problems

 The CSS code has style sections for each individual "id" and "class" even when such identifiers have the same styling.
 Even though the webpage displays properly it is bad practice to have redundant code.

+## Code Accessability solutions

+The CSS code numerous repetitive style elements.
+In order to shorten the code and make it more accessbile the elements that had the same styling were able to be listed together, separated by commas, and followed by the styling to be used for all.
+The elements were able to be grouped in threes which allowed for the CSS to be shortened up quite a bit.